You have no alerts.

 He opened the notebook somewhere near the middle.

 The handwriting matched the marginal notes downstairs: tight, disciplined, slightly old-fashioned.
 Not a diary exactly.
 More a record.
-Dates, observations, the sort of controlled notation people use when they’re trying not to sound frightened.
+Dates, observations, the kind of controlled notation people use when they’re trying not to sound frightened.

 October 13th